Qarik-Group/safe/README.md

 <prompts for 'password' here...>
 ```

+Similarly, `safe paste` works the same way, but does not have a confirmation
+prompt for your value.
+It assumes you have pasted in the value from a known-good
+source.

 ### get path \[path ...\]

 Retrieve and print the values of one or more paths, to standard